Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Introduction

 Here we present a systematic study of the drying behaviour of colloidal suspensions as a function of substrate wettability.
-We use fluorescence microscopy combined with the tracking of tracer particles to quantitatively characterise the hydrodynamic flow within the droplets during the evaporation process.
-Interestingly, while we observe a primarily outwards flow along the substrate for low contact angles, as expected from previous literature \cite{Deegan1997, Parsa2018, Zang2019}, the observed flow for higher contact angles becomes predominantly inwards.
+We use (confocal) fluorescence microscopy combined with the tracking of tracer particles to quantitatively characterise the hydrodynamic flow within the droplets during the evaporation process, as well as laser-sheet imaging to visualize the flow.
+Interestingly, while we observe a primarily outwards flow along the substrate for low contact angles, as expected from previous literature, \cite{Deegan1997, Parsa2018, Zang2019} the observed flow for higher contact angles becomes predominantly inwards.
 Additionally, upon increasing the substrate hydrophobicity, the dried deposit gradually changes from the typical coffee-ring to a dot-like deposit.
 This reveals that modifying the substrate wettability could be a new way of obtaining a desired deposit without the need to alter the liquid formulation or ambient conditions.
 Finally, we complement our experimental results with dynamic density functional theory simulations to verify the droplet evaporation behaviour and to elucidate the role of the stick-slip behaviour of the contact line.

-\section{Materials and Methods}
+\section{Materials and methods}